-The first of two pilot exhibitions in Basel in 2015 at Rheingasse 17, Basel, CH.
+A pilot exhibition in Basel in 2015 at Rheingasse 17, Basel, CH.
 VITRINE Basel follows the form of its original window gallery VITRINE Bermondsey Square and offers the space as a unique opportunity to present work in a public 24-hour context.
-Exhibiting one work by one artist; the first exhibition will present Tim Etchells and his neon work ‘Will Be’.
+Exhibiting one work by one artist; the exhibition presents Tim Etchells' neon work ‘Will Be’.

 Playing with the performative aspects of language and the dynamic relation between form and content, the phrase ‘the future will be confusing’ is spelled out in different coloured neon letters.
 Presented in a disorientating rhythm of colours, the words make an uneasy promise about the nature of the future before us...

 As with Etchells‘ other neon pieces, ‘Will Be’ draws on the artists’ fascination with the speed, clarity and vividness with which language communicates narrative, image and ideas, and at the same time its amazing propensity to create a rich field of uncertainty and ambiguity.